matthijsberg/unipi-mqtt/README.md

 # unipi-mqtt

-This is a script that creates MQTT messages based on the events that happen on the UNIPI device.
+This is a script that creates MQTT messages based on the events that happen on the UNIPI device ans switches UniPi outputs based on received MQTT messages.
 Worked with a Unipi 513 here.
-Main goal is to get MQTT messages to Home Assistant.
-I am building a client script too that listens to MQTT and switches UNIPI outputs, stay tuned,
+Main goal is to get MQTT messages to/from Home Assistant.

 Script creates a websocket connection to EVOK and based on those websocket messages and a config file MQTT messages are published.

+Also creates a MQTT listener to listen to incomming MQTT topics and switch UniPi outputs based on those messages.
+I created the system in such a way that info to switch an output must be in the MQTT message.
+See the Hass examples below.

 WARNING: I am not a programmer, so this code kinda works, but it ain't pretty ;-) (I think...).
 So there is a big chance you need to tinker a bit in the scripts.
 It's also a version 1 that I build specifically for my home assistant setup, so it's quite tailored to my personal need and way of working.